 Rev matching is a technique that is used by all racing and performance drivers when they drive manual cars at high speeds.
-There are many benefits to using rev matching, however, it can be quite difficult to master.
+There are many benefits to using the technique, but it can be tough to master rev matching.

 The 5 steps to perfect rev matching are: